Hyperthyroidism - Medications

 - Antithyroid medicine may or may not make your

-hyperthyroidism permanently go away.
-The medicine is much more effective in people with mild disease.
+hyperthyroidism symptoms go away.
+The medicine is much more effective in people who have mild disease.
 Up to 30 out of 100 people in the United States will have their hyperthyroidism go away (go into

 remission) after taking antithyroid medicine for 12 to 18 months.3